Octavius-Dante/Tetra-Proxima/CAPM-DAY-1/Readme.md

 ```
 </br>
 </br>
-Compile this CDS file code as SQL for local db creation for teesting (SQlite a lite weight db used in cap development its a open source)
+Compile this CDS file code as SQL for local db creation for testing (SQlite a lite weight db used in cap development its a open source)
 </br>
 </br>